Xavier vs. Pittsburgh: Odds, spread, over/under - NCAA Tournament Second Round

 Xavier Futures Odds

-- In terms of its odds to win the national championship (+5500), Xavier is 23rd-best in college basketball.
-It is three spots higher than that, 20th-best, according to computer rankings.
+- Xavier is only 22nd-best in the country in terms of its odds to win the national championship (+5000), but 20th-best according to computer rankings.

-- The Musketeers were +8000 to win the national championship at the start of the season, and have now moved up to +5500, which is the 70th-biggest change in the country.
+- The Musketeers have experienced the 67th-biggest change in terms of their national championship odds, improving from +8000 at the start of the season to +5000.

-- Based on its moneyline odds, Xavier has a 1.8% chance of winning the national championship.
+- The implied probability of Xavier winning the national championship, based on its +5000 moneyline odds, is 2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.